MicrosoftDocs/dynamics-365-project-operations/articles/sales/invoice-schedule-quote-line.md

 ## Create a Fixed price invoice schedule for a project quote line

-When the project-based quote line has a **Fixed** billing method, the system creates a milestone-based invoice schedule.
+When the project-based quote line has a **Fixed** billing method, you have the option to create a milestone based or progress based invoice schedule.
 Complete the following steps to automatically generate this schedule for a fixed set of milestones that are equally distributed for the calendar period.
 1. Go to **Settings** > **invoice frequencies** and set up an invoice frequency.
-2. On the **Quotes** page, open the Project quote and on the **Summary** tab, set a requested delivery date.
+2. Add a new **Quote line**, give name to the quote line, select **Fixed price** as the billing method.
+The field **Invoice schedule type** appears, in which you have option to select **Milestone based** or **Progress based** invoice schedule.
-3. Open the fixed price quote line that you need to create a milestone schedule for.
+3. Once the quote line is created, you can go to **Invoice schedule** tab, select values in the **Billing start** and **Invoice Frequency** fields.
-4. On the **Invoice Schedule** tab, select values in the **Billing start** and **Invoice Frequency** fields.
+4. On the subgrid, select **Generate Periodic Milestones**.

-5. On the subgrid, select **Generate Periodic Milestones**.
+The system generates the invoice schedule with the following milestone information.
-6. The application generates the invoice schedule with a milestone name, date, and amount.
+•	Milestone Name is set to the date that is dictated based on the invoice frequency.

-    - The milestone name is set to the date that is dictated based on the invoice frequency.
+•	Milestone Date is set to the date that is dictated based on the invoice frequency.
-    - The milestone date is set to the date that is dictated based on the invoice frequency.
+•	Milestone Amount is calculated by dividing the quote amount on the project-based quote line by the number of milestones as dictated by the frequency, billing start, and requested delivery dates.
-    - The milestone amount is computed by dividing the quote amount on the project-based quote line by the number of milestones as dictated by the frequency and billing start and requested delivery dates.
+•	If the quote line has a value in the Estimated Tax Amount field, this field is also apportioned to each milestone equally when generating periodic milestones.

-    - If the Quote line also has as estimated tax amount, this value is split between each milestone equally when generating periodic milestones.
+Billing milestones should equal the total quoted value of the project-based quote line.
+If they aren't equal, an error occurs.
+You can fix that error by verifying that the billing milestones total the quoted value of the line by either creating, editing, or deleting milestones.
+After the changes are made, refresh the page.

 ### Manually create milestones